 Starting at Port Ellen Marina, we will take you along the south-east coast of Islay, where your Skippers will tell you about some of Islay’s history and heritage.
 You will then take in the three distilleries located on this area of the island- Laphroaig, Lagavulin, and Ardbeg, learning a bit about each of them.

 After this, we then carry on to Islay’s Special Area of Conservation which is only viewable from the sea.
 Here there is an abundance of wildlife including a large seal colony, red deer, lots of bird life and some of the best scenery the island has to offer.
-Sometimes we even spot dolphins and white-tailed eagles, and more rarely, basking sharks and minke whales.
+Sometimes we even spot dolphins and white-tailed eagles, and more rarely, basking sharks.

 We use our RIB or hard boat for these trips depending on weather conditions and availability.
 Our hard boats have toilets onboard, whereas our RIBs do not.
-If you have a particular preference, then please mention at the time of booking and we will try our best to accommodate.
+If you have a particular preference, then please mention at the time of booking via phone or email and we will try our best to accommodate.

 This trip is around 2-2.5 hours long and is suitable for children of all ages, however please use your own discretion when deciding if you wish to bring young children onboard.
-We do also allow well behaved dogs onboard, but this is always at the skipper’s discretion.
+We do also allow well behaved dogs onboard, but this is always at the skipper’s discretion (please see our ‘Dog Policy‘).

 Our Wildlife Trips run twice a day, almost every day throughout the summer, departing from Port Ellen Marina.
 However, weather conditions can become unsuitable, and we will keep you updated if we need to cancel/ rearrange a trip via text, phone call or email.